folk-js/allio/NOTES.md

 TODOs:

+- fix AXColorWell mapping to a ColorPicker role, then wire up reactivity with color values so we can FINALLY do that demo where we use our 'favorite color' picker to input reactively to e.g. a hex field
 - figure out why we cant see table data in the accessibility tree
 - figure out future ways to handle table (or other structured) data
 - figure out how to get filepaths from macos finder accessibility elements